sgolebiewski-intel/openvino/docs/notebooks/124-hugging-face-hub-with-output.rst

                             sensitivity and keeps the most impactful layers in INT8precision (by default 20% in INT8).
 This helps to achieve better accuracy after weight compression.
+      --sym                 Whether to apply symmetric quantization
+      --group-size GROUP_SIZE
+                            The group size to use for quantization.
+Recommended value is 128 and -1 uses per-column quantization.
       --disable-stateful    Disable stateful converted models, stateless models will be generated instead.
 Stateful models are produced by default when this key is not used.
 In